 Spring is right around the corner, and there is no better time to perform a spring cleaning of your finances.
 One way to get your finances whipped into shape is by setting reasonable financial goals that can help you get on track for a successful year.
 Always make sure that your goals are specific and attainable so that you do not succumb to frustration and end up giving up before you achieve them.
-To start your spring season off right, consider one or more of the five financial goals listed below.
+In addition to shredding unwanted documents to clear up space, to start your spring season off right, consider one or more of the five financial goals listed below.

 1. Create and Stick to a Budget

 While most people believe that they are following a budget, few have actually sat down and created a detailed budget that accounts for all of their expenses.
 Start by setting a budget that includes all of your major expenses including home expenses, insurance, car expenses, and utilities.
 Then create a budget for costs that may fluctuate such as clothing expense, gifts, medical costs, and food.
 Finally, add budgets for monthly savings goals such as an emergency fund, vacation funds, and long-term savings.
 After finalizing your budget, record all of your expenses throughout the month, making sure to record every transaction.
 Most women love to shop, so this will give you a true picture of where your money goes and how far off your budget you may be spending.

 2. Trim Some Fat Off Of Your Monthly Expenses